sedefe/chm/README.md

 # Repo for computational tasks.

 Each task can be solved in MATLAB or Python, look corresponding folders for code examples and test scripts.
 You should write the code that solves the problem and is verified by test script.
-Check read.me files for details (in Russian!).
+Check readme.md files in subfolders for details (in Russian!).

 ## Common MATLAB code structure:
 * `matlab/test_met*.m` - test script that runs your solutions.